 To position a footprint relative to another object, you can use the Position Relative tool (Shift + P).
-With this tool, you select a reference point for the move, which can be the local origin, the grid origin, or another arbitrary point, such as a pad in another footprint.
-The selected footprint is moved to the specified offset from the reference point.
+With this tool, you select a reference point for the move and specify an offset.
+The footprint is moved to the specified offset relative to the reference point.
+The reference point can be one of the following: